U.S. health body questions AstraZeneca's COVID-19 vaccine trial data

 DOUBTS RAISED

-Although hailed as a milestone in the fight against the COVID-19 pandemic when it emerged as a vaccine contender last year, the AstraZeneca shot has seen a steady stream of questions raised about its efficacy, dosing regimen and possible side effects.
+Hailed as a milestone in the fight against the COVID-19 pandemic when it first emerged as a vaccine contender, the AstraZeneca shot has faced questions since late last year when the drugmaker and Oxford University published data with different efficacy readings due to a measurement error.

+Later analysis suggested the dosing interval rather than the amount of dose administered was responsible for the difference.

-More than a dozen European countries halted use of the vaccine earlier this month after reports linked it to a rare blood clotting disorder in a very small number of people.
+Confidence in the vaccine took a further hit this month when more than a dozen countries, mostly in Europe, temporarily suspended the shot after reports linked it to a rare blood clotting disorder in a very small number of people.

-Fauci, who also serves as chief medical advisor to U.S. President Joe Biden, said on Monday the U.S. trial found no indication at all of the rare blood clots.
+Fauci, who also serves as chief medical advisor to U.S. President Joe Biden, said on Monday the U.S. trial found no indication at all of the rare blood clots and the statement from the NIAID didn’t raise questions about the trial’s findings regarding blood clotting.

-Before the blood clot concerns, there were also earlier separate late-stage studies, run by partner Oxford University, that had raised questions about its dosing regimen and the lack of data about its efficacy for elderly people.

 The latest data, which has yet to be reviewed by independent researchers, was based on 141 infections among 32,449 participants.

+Stephen Evans, a pharmacoepidemiology professor at London School of Hygiene & Tropical Medicine, said the up-to-date data request may have to do with efficacy readings from recent infections which may include new variants and thus lower protection rates.

+“The other vaccines may also show such reduced efficacy and we don’t know by how much.
+It does not leave me concerned particularly unless they had found a safety issue that was being hidden, which does not appear to be the case.”

-The AstraZeneca vaccine, which is already widely used outside the United States, is seen as crucial in tackling the spread of COVID-19 across the globe because it is easier and cheaper to transport than rival shots.
+The AstraZeneca vaccine is seen as crucial in tackling the spread of COVID-19 across the globe because it is easier and cheaper to transport than rival shots.

-The shot has also been at the centre of a growing conflict between Brussels and London over so-called vaccine nationalism after a string of supply setbacks in Europe.

-Reporting by Miyoung Kim in Singapore; Additional reporting by Shubham Kalia in Bengaluru and Ludwig Burger in Frankfurt; Editing by Edwina Gibbs and Josephine Mason
+Reporting by Miyoung Kim in Singapore; Additional reporting by Shubham Kalia in Bengaluru, Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Edwina Gibbs and Josephine Mason

 Our Standards: The Thomson Reuters Trust Principles.